Malin-Malin/CommunityScienceMuseum/README.md

 # CommunityScienceMuseum
-his project is part of Semester Project 1 for front-end development studies.
+This project is part of Semester Project 1 for front-end development studies.
 The task was to design and code a website for the fictional Community Science Museum, focusing on usability and visual appeal.

 Features
 Homepage: Overview of exhibitions and call-to-action.